Screened with Cologuard

 Nina’s love for adventure gets stronger with age.

 She loves zipping down the road on a motorcycle as much as she loves visiting a new country – so long as it is with her husband, Paul.
 Their greatest purpose as a family of two is taking care of one another, and Nina knows that starts with taking good care of herself.

 That’s why Nina made sure to visit her healthcare provider each year, who reminded her about the importance of on-time preventive health screenings.
-Though Nina made sure to stay up to date with routine visits and screenings like mammograms, she admitted she had not yet screened for colon cancer – she was 53 at the time, and overdue.
+Though Nina made sure to stay up to date with routine visits and screenings like mammograms, she admitted she had not yet screened for colon cancer – she was 53 at the time.

 During a yearly visit in 2017, Nina’s healthcare provider asked Nina if she would be willing to get screened with Cologuard.
 Nina was at average risk, and admitted she was interested in a noninvasive option.
 Her healthcare provider suggested Cologuard, which can be used at home with no special preparation or time off work.